pingcap/docs-cn/tools/pd-control.md

     ```bash
     config set disable-raft-learner true        // Disable Raft learner
     ```

+- `cluster-version` is the version of the cluster, which is used to enable or disable some features and to deal with the compatibility issues.
+By default, it is the minimum version of all normally running TiKV nodes in the cluster.
+You can set it manually only when you need to roll it back to an earlier version.

+    ```bash
+    config set cluster-version 1.0.8              // Set the version of the cluster to 1.0.8
+    ```

 - `disable-remove-down-replica` is used to disable the feature of automatically deleting DownReplica.
 When you set it to `true`, PD does not automatically clean up the downtime replicas.